robingranqvist/blender-notes/case/ocean-pool-arch.md

-# Case - Ocean Arch
+# Case - Ocean Pool Arch

 This is a fairly minimalistic render, featuring a pool in a room, looking out into the oceanic distance through an arch.
 There's also a little plant in the corner, courtesy of Blenderkit (free 3D assets).